Español

 Bile duct cancer is more common in Southeast Asia, mostly because a parasitic infection that can cause bile duct cancer is much more common there.

 Bile duct cancer is seen mainly in older people, but it can occur in younger people.
-The average age of people in the US diagnosed with cancer of the intrahepatic (inside the liver) bile ducts is 70, and for cancer of the extrahepatic (outside the liver) bile ducts it's 72.
+The average age of people in the US diagnosed with bile duct cancer is in the 70s.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.